withastro/astro.build/src/content/themes/flaco.md

 ---
 title: "Flaco"
-description: "The modern and sleek dark theme for your blog, personnal sire or and store"
+description: "Flaco - A dark and sleek theme built with Astrojs and Talwind CSS for a blor or your personal website"
 image: "/src/content/themes/_images/flaco-hero.webp"
 images: []
 author: